petrasvestartas/CMAKE/ReadMe.md

 What is True or False?

 * True - YES, Y, TRUE, ON, Numberic values not equalt to 0, Everything else
-* False - NO, N, FALSE, OFF, IGNORE, NOTFOUND, some_library-NOTFOUND, "", 0
+* False - NO, N, FALSE, OFF, Zero, IGNORE, NOTFOUND, xxx-NOTFOUND, some_library-NOTFOUND, "", 0

 Logical Operators